Giuseppe Conte: Personal life

-Conte married Valentina Fico, a lawyer from Rome and daughter of a former director of the Santa Cecilia conservatory, with whom he has a child, Niccolò, born in 2007; however, they divorced after a few years.
-By 2018, Conte was engaged with Olivia Paladino, daughter of the Roman entrepreneur Cesare Paladino and the Swedish actress Ewa Aulin.
+Conte married Valentina Fico, a lawyer from Rome and daughter of a former director of the Conservatorio Santa Cecilia, with whom he has a son, Niccolò (b.
+2007); they divorced after a few years.
+By 2018, Conte was engaged to Olivia Paladino, daughter of Roman entrepreneur Césare Paladino and Swedish actress Ewa Aulin.

 Conte is an avid supporter of A.S.
-Roma, a passion that arose when he studied in Rome at the Sapienza University.
-He is a Roman Catholic and a follower of Padre Pio of Pietrelcina.
-In addition to his native Italian, Conte also speaks English.
+Roma, a passion that arose while he studied at Sapienza University of Rome.
+He is a practising Roman Catholic and a known devotee of Saint Pio of Pietralcina.
+Conte is bilingual in Italian and English.

 Controversies

-On 21 May 2018, when Conte was proposed to President Mattarella as candidate for prime minister, The New York Times questioned his summer stays at New York University (NYU) listed in his official curriculum vitae in an article asserting that a NYU spokeswoman could not find Conte in university "records as either a student or faculty member".
+On 21 May 2018, when Conte was proposed to President Mattarella as a candidate for prime minister, The New York Times questioned his summer stays at New York University (NYU) listed in his official curriculum vitae in an article asserting that a NYU spokeswoman could not find Conte in university "records as either a student or faculty member".
 Similar doubts arose concerning his study period in France at the Sorbonne University.

 The following day, the Associated Press reported in an article published also by The New York Times that the NYU spokeswoman added that "while Mr. Conte had no official status at NYU, he was granted permission to conduct research in the NYU Law library" during the period listed in his official curriculum vitae.
 Similarly, the Duquesne University of Pittsburgh and the University of Malta found no record of him in their archives, although it was confirmed that Conte held lectures at the old university building in Valletta, Malta, for the Foundation for International Studies.
 Yale University, contacted by another newspaper, confirmed that he was a visiting scholar there for three months.

-Moreover, Conte stated in his CV that he had worked for his legal studies at the Kulturinstitut in Vienna, Austria, but this is a language school, not a law school.
+Moreover, Conte stated in his CV that he had worked on his legal studies at the Kulturinstitut in Vienna, Austria, but this is a language school, not a law school.

 In June 2020, then Prime Minister Conte approved the sale of two military ships to Egypt.
 This move was heavily criticised both by opposition and government allies, due to the ongoing tensions between Italy and Egypt, following the murder of Giulio Regeni, an Italian PhD student tortured to death in 2016.